Quantum tunnelling: Scanning tunnelling microscope

+Nuclear physics

 Nuclear fusion

 Quantum tunnelling is an essential phenomenon for nuclear fusion.
 The temperature in stellar cores is generally insufficient to allow atomic nuclei to overcome the Coulomb barrier and achieve thermonuclear fusion.
 Quantum tunnelling increases the probability of penetrating this barrier.
 Though this probability is still low, the extremely large number of nuclei in the core of a star is sufficient to sustain a steady fusion reaction.

 Radioactive decay

 Radioactive decay is the process of emission of particles and energy from the unstable nucleus of an atom to form a stable product.
-This is done via the tunnelling of a particle out of the nucleus (an electron tunneling into the nucleus is electron capture).
+This is done via the tunnelling of a particle out of the nucleus (an electron tunnelling into the nucleus is electron capture).
 This was the first application of quantum tunnelling.
 Radioactive decay is a relevant issue for astrobiology as this consequence of quantum tunnelling creates a constant energy source over a large time interval for environments outside the circumstellar habitable zone where insolation would not be possible (subsurface oceans) or effective.

 Quantum tunnelling may be one of the mechanisms of hypothetical proton decay.

+Chemistry

+Energetically forbidden reactions

+Chemical reactions in the interstellar medium occur at extremely low energies.
+Probably the most fundamental ion-molecule reaction involves hydrogen ions with hydrogen molecules.

+The quantum mechanical tunnelling rate for the same reaction using the hydrogen isotope deuterium, D- + H2 -> H- + HD, has been measured experimentally in an ion trap.

+The deuterium was placed in an ion trap and cooled.
+The trap was then filled with hydrogen.
+At the temperatures used in the experiment, the energy barrier for reaction would not allow the reaction to succeed with classical dynamics alone.
+Quantum tunnelling allowed reactions to happen in rare collisions.
+It was calculated from the experimental data that collisions happened one in every hundred billion.